 Customer Concentration: The Silent Valuation Killer That MSP Founders Underestimate

-Most MSP founders have heard the warning.
+You've heard the warning a hundred times.
 Don't let one client get too big.
-Diversify your revenue base.
-It sounds like standard business advice, the kind you nod along to at a peer group meeting and then forget about because your biggest client just asked for another site rollout.
+Diversify.
+It sounds like the kind of advice you nod along to at a peer group and then forget, because your biggest client just asked for another rollout.
+Then you decide to explore a sale, and it becomes the most expensive lesson of the whole process.

-Customer concentration is one of the few valuation factors that can single-handedly kill a deal.
-Not reduce it, not renegotiate it.
-Kill it.
-Over a decade at Barclays and Truist, working on technology transactions, I watched buyer teams walk away from otherwise attractive acquisitions because the revenue concentration couldn't be underwritten.
-Everything else would check out: strong growth, clean financials, good margins.
-Then the diligence team would pull the revenue breakdown by client and the conversation would shift from "what's the right multiple" to "can we structure around this risk."
+Over a decade at Barclays and Truist working on technology transactions, I watched buyer teams walk away from otherwise attractive acquisitions because the revenue concentration couldn't be underwritten.
+Everything else would check out, strong growth, clean financials, good margins.
+Then the diligence team would pull the revenue breakdown by client and the conversation would shift from what's the right multiple to can we structure around this risk.
 Sometimes the answer was a restructured deal with earnouts and escrows.
 Sometimes it was to walk away entirely.

 We've covered the core valuation drivers in this series: recurring revenue quality, EBITDA margins, and the PE evaluation framework that ties them together.
 Customer concentration is different from all of them in a critical way.